Scott Wu: Family

-Wu has an older brother named Neal.
-Similar to Wu, Neal also has a competitive programming background and attended Harvard University graduating in 2014.
-His competitive programming achievements include winning three gold medals at the IOI, winning a team silver medal at the ICPC and coming second place in the 2012 Google Code Jam.
-Neal previously worked at Facebook and Google.
-He currently works with Wu at Cognition AI.
+Wu has an older brother, Neal.
+Like Scott, Neal has a competitive programming background.
+He graduated from Harvard University in 2014.
+His competitive programming achievements include three gold medals at the IOI, a team silver medal at the ICPC, and second place at the 2012 Google Code Jam.
+The brothers work together at Cognition AI.
+He previously worked at Facebook and Google.